santi1s/Big-Data/All-Product-processes/On%2DCall-Guide-and-Practices.md

 1. case requires call out on Saturday, between 9AM and 9PM PST
 2. Duty Manager calls out On-call Manager (1 of 18 Managers from Data and AI),  and approves call out to which team.
 3. Duty Manager looks at http://aka.ms/bigdataoncall (well email generated off it a few days before Friday) and calls the the mobile number based on Friday date and POD.
+FYI - Fridays your number is put into one of the following Freedom Voice mailmox (call forward) 881       HDInsight
+882       Data Movement
+883       Database
+884       Databricks

 4. SE answers and works case.